Dr Gregory Walsh

 Supervision

-Example of student research title include:
+Examples of current and previous student research project titles include:

 • The effects of opposed and unopposed practice environments on skill acquisition and transfer, with specific reference to non-dominant foot kicking (MSc by Research)